ray-project/ray/doc/source/rllib.rst

-For debugging unexpected hangs or performance problems, you can run ``ray stack`` to dump the stack traces of all Ray workers on the current node, and ``ray timeline`` to dump a timelin visualization of tasks to a file.
+For debugging unexpected hangs or performance problems, you can run ``ray stack`` to dump the stack traces of all Ray workers on the current node, and ``ray timeline`` to dump a timeline visualization of tasks to a file.